magenta-aps/osdatascanner/docs/installation.md

 ## Docker services overview

-As mentioned in the [system overview](./index.md), the OS2datascanner consists of three components, or modules.
+As mentioned in the [system overview](./index.md), the OSdatascanner consists of three components, or modules.
 These are each responsible for one or more services in the system: